コンテンツにスキップ

 What made you decide to become an artist?

-When I was a child, I loved watching my calligraphy teacher's brush movements as he wrote in front of me, and I remember desperately following the teacher's hands with my eyes.
+When I was a child, I loved watching my calligraphy teacher's brush movements as he wrote in front of me, and I remember desperately following his hand with my eyes.

-Rather than trying to imitate the example, I enjoyed trying to reproduce the comfortable movements.
+Rather than trying to imitate the model, I enjoyed trying to reproduce the comfortable movements.

-Of course, no matter how much I wrote I could never get close, but I learned that there are infinite ways to express calligraphy through movement.
+Of course, no matter how much I wrote, I couldn't get any closer, but I learned that there are infinite ways to express calligraphy through movement.

-Looking back now, I think that this initial interest led me to enjoy expressing myself, and I naturally progressed down this path.
+Looking back now, I think that this initial interest led me to enjoy expressing myself, and I naturally followed this path.

 What made you decide to apply this time?

-Kanagawa is known as a city in which calligraphy is thriving, and is home to many aspiring calligraphers.
+Kanagawa is known as a place where calligraphy is thriving, and is home to many aspiring calligraphers.

-It all started with my desire to exhibit my work at the historic Kanagawa Prefectural Art Exhibition and learn more.
+It all started with my desire to exhibit at the historic Kanagawa Prefectural Art Exhibition and learn more.

-Please tell us about the thoughts you put into this production.
+Please tell us about the thoughts that went into creating this work.

-Please tell us what you paid the most attention to and what was the most difficult part.
+Please tell us what you paid the most attention to and what you struggled with the most.

-It was created using a typeface from the time of Qin Shi Huang, the First Emperor of Qin.
+It was created using a typeface from the time of Qin Shi Huang.

 This is called small seal script, and you may still see it on seals today.
-The characters are very regular and constrained, but by varying the strength and speed of the lines,
+Although the characters are highly regular and restrictive, you can vary the strength of the lines and the speed of the brush strokes.

 The ideal was to effortlessly combine the characteristics of "restraint" and "liberation."

-What kind of activities do you want to do from now on, using this award as motivation?
-Please tell us your vision and future goals.
+What kind of activities do you want to pursue in the future, using this award as motivation?
+Please tell us about your outlook and future goals.

-Having inherited a long history, the rituals and etiquette have been passed down unchanged to this day.
+It has a long history and the rituals and etiquette remain unchanged to this day.

-Similarly in the art of calligraphy, I would like to value the foundations and make efforts to reach a higher rank.
+In the art of calligraphy, too, I would like to value the foundation and strive to reach a higher rank.

-Our goal for the future is for this temple town associated with Kobo Daishi to become a "town of calligraphy" and to convey the charm of handwriting to many people.
+Our future goal is for this temple town associated with Kobo Daishi to become a "town of calligraphy" and convey the charm of handwriting to many people.

-Please give a message to everyone aiming to apply next year!
+Please give us a message for everyone who is aiming to apply next year!

 Kanagawa is rich in history and is connected to each region of the prefecture by culture and art.

-We hope that through your works, the joy of creating and appreciating art will be shared with many people, and that the charm of art will be passed on to future generations.
+We hope that through your works, the joy of creating and appreciating art will be shared with many people, and that the appeal of art will continue into the future.

 Profile